Towards L4 Mastery

 L4 follows Haskell-like precedence:

-function application > field access > comparison > boolean operators
+function application > field access > comparison > boolean operatorslength applicant's purposesis parsed as(length applicant)'s purposesThe parser expects

 7.3 Field Access Patterns - Possessive vs Functional